oblac/jodd-site/doc/madvoc/2+actions.md

 to.
 For web root you may omit the path.
 Also, the package name can be defined by passing the action class, like in above example.
-Therefore, above configuration snippet defines one root package (package where `IndexAction` is) mapped to web root (`/`).
+Therefore, above configuration snippet defines one root package (package where `IndexAction` class belongs to) mapped to the web root (`/`).

-When root packages are defined, *Madvoc* will consider packages of action
+When root packages are defined, *Madvoc* will use package name of action classes relative to the build action path.
+The package name is relative from the root package.
-classes: the offset from root package will be used as action path prefix.
-So, packages will be mapped as folders.
 The following action:

 ~~~~~ java
     package org.jodd.madvoc.doc;